kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

     You can change them from the "Car settings" item on the left menu (not to be confused with this plugins "Car settings" menu).

     If the base data is not available then the plugin default is to disable this property and use SimHub provided colors.
+    This is indicated by a small blue dot next to the class preview in the classes list.

 ***Short name***